 “Movies teach us all sorts of things: how to aspire, whom to fantasize about, (all those princes will come), how to smoke, dress, walk into a room (always like Bette Davis).
 They teach us whom to love and how, as well as the ostensible necessity of sacrificing love along with careers. . . .movies get into our bodies, making us howl and weep, while their narrative and visual patterns, their ideas and ideologies leave their imprint.”
 Manohla Dargis, NYT, 12/2/18

-In the meantime, click here for a recent New York Times article by Manohla Dargis. that looks at what women learn about themselves from the movies– an Important theme in Such Mad Fun.
+In the meantime, click here for an insightful New York Times article by Manohla Dargis.
+What do women learn about themselves from the movies?
+That’s an Important theme in Such Mad Fun.
 It’s intriguing to imagine what movies and television programs have done to shape our images of who we are meant to be.
 And to think about what’s happening to our sense of ourselves –or to the views of our male partners or family members– if we watch movies such as these by women directors, or diverse television programming such as The Marvelous Mrs. Maisel, The Crown, House of Cards, Orange is the New Black, Mme Secretary, or even Hallmark Movies.

 A record 1.21 million viewers watched the Hallmark Channel’s holiday-themed movies between October 30 and November 26.
 Try analyzing the formulas behind some of these.
 The plots are often clever, even if predictable, and the casts are more diverse than ever.
 But viewing these is total escape.
 That’s the charm.
 There are a surprising number of fantasies that include a young woman who ends up with a prince.
 (Is that because Hallmark is owned by Crown Media?)
 And there are also many career women and men who must compromise their goals (or change them) for the sake of true love.
 Big-city life and all-consuming ambition do not win out over bucolic settings with thousands of Christmas lights, snowball fights, culinary delights, and good-hearted people doing the right thing.
 Everything always turns out okay, despite a crisis that occurs about 17 minutes before the end of each movie.
 No wonder the viewership is up at a time when that’s not the case in so many peoples’ lives.